Tarpaulin: Uses

 Tarpaulins are also used for advertisement printing, most notably for billboards.
 Perforated tarpaulins are typically used for medium to large advertising, or for protection on scaffoldings; the aim of the perforations (from 20% to 70%) is to reduce wind vulnerability.

-Polyethylene tarpaulins have also proven to be a popular source when an inexpensive, water-resistant fabric is needed.
+Polyethylene tarpaulins have also proven to be a popular resource when an inexpensive, water-resistant fabric is needed.
 Many amateur builders of plywood sailboats turn to polyethylene tarpaulins for making their sails, as it is inexpensive and easily worked.
 With the proper type of adhesive tape, it is possible to make a serviceable sail for a small boat with no sewing.

 Plastic tarps are sometimes used as a building material in communities of indigenous North Americans.
 Tipis made with tarps are known as tarpees.

 Types

 Tarpaulins can be classified based on a diversity of factors, such as material type (polyethylene, canvas, vinyl, etc.), thickness, which is generally measured in mils or generalized into categories (such as "regular duty", "heavy duty", "super heavy duty", etc.), and grommet strength (simple vs. reinforced), among others.

 Actual tarp sizes are generally about three to five percent smaller in each dimension than nominal size; for example, a tarp nominally 20 × 20 ft will actually measure about 19 × 19 ft.

 Grommets may be aluminum, stainless steel, or other materials.
 Grommet-to-grommet distances are typically between 18 in and 5 ft.
 The weave count is often between 8 and 12 per square inch: the greater the count, the greater its strength.
 Tarps may also be washable or non-washable and waterproof or non-waterproof, and mildewproof vs. non-mildewproof.
 Tarp flexibility is especially significant under cold conditions.